jmmastey/slack_message/docs/05_deleting_messages.md

 Deleting a message is much like editing a message, only simpler.
 Just like when you edit a message, you'll need a reference to the message you posted.

+*Important Note: It's not possible to delete a message sent directly to a user.
+It's also not possible to delete a scheduled message once it's already posted.
+Don't send anything you don't want your boss to read.*

 ```ruby
 message = SlackMessage.post_to('#general') do
   text "Testing: #{SLACK_SECRET_KEY}"